Samuel D. Hodge Jr.

-Samuel D. Hodge, Jr. is an American professor, author, and public speaker with a specialty involving the intersection of law and medicine.
+Samuel D. Hodge, Jr. is an American professor and author with a specialty involving the intersection of law and medicine.
 He teaches law, anatomy, and forensics at Temple University and serves as a mediator and neutral arbitrator for the Dispute Resolution Institute.

 Education

 Hodge received his J.D. from the Beasley School in 1974 and is a 1979 alumnus of the Graduate Legal Studies Division of the law school.

 Hodge has also had post-graduate mediation training at the Straus Institute for Dispute Resolution at Pepperdine University School of Law and in anatomy from the Temple University Katz School of Medicine.

 Career

-Hodge has been a professor at Temple University for more than 45 years during which time he has taught more than 25,000 students at all levels of University instruction.
-Over the years, he has received numerous awards including the Temple University Great Teacher Award, the Musser Leadership Award in Teaching, the Best Instructor Award, the Crystal Apple Award for Teaching, the John DeAngelo Award for Innovative Use of Technology, John Topoleski Memorial Award for Outstanding Instruction, the Stauffer Alumni Award for Outstanding Faculty Service, the Alumni Board of Managers'Distinguished Faculty Award, the Provost Award for Innovation in Teaching in the General Education, and the Innovation in Teaching Technology Award.
+Hodge has been a professor at Temple University for more than 45 years.
+He has received the Temple University Great Teacher Award, the Musser Leadership Award in Teaching, the Best Instructor Award, the Crystal Apple Award for Teaching, the John DeAngelo Award for Innovative Use of Technology, John Topoleski Memorial Award for Outstanding Instruction, the Stauffer Alumni Award for Outstanding Faculty Service, the Alumni Board of Managers'Distinguished Faculty Award, the Provost Award for Innovation in Teaching in the General Education, and the Innovation in Teaching Technology Award.
 He was named a Master Teacher by the American Academy of Legal Studies in Business and The Academy of Teachers.
-His engaging teaching style has been the subject of stories in The New York Times, the Philadelphia Daily News, the Philadelphia Inquirer, the Chronicle of Higher Education, National Public Radio, and television.
+His teaching style has been the subject of stories in The New York Times, the Philadelphia Daily News, the Philadelphia Inquirer, the Chronicle of Higher Education, National Public Radio, and television.